-Necessity is the mother of invention.
-One day, I didn’t have enough bacon to make my bacon and egg breakfast muffins.
-But I needed something that I could make quickly and could cook on its own while I cleaned the kitchen.
+Necessity really is the mother of invention!
+This recipe came about one day when I didn’t have enough bacon to make my bacon and egg breakfast muffins.
 I had some nitrate-free ham in the fridge and I figured since ham and eggs are delicious together, it was worth a try.

 Customizing Your Breakfast Cups